georlav/bitstamp-cli/README.md

 # bitstamp-cli
-A simple cli application to monitor your crypto asset prices at Bitstamp.
+A command line application to monitor your crypto asset prices at Bitstamp.

 ## Installing
-You can head at the [releases](https://github.com/georlav/bitstamp-cli/releases) page and grub a version for your OS
+Head at the [releases](https://github.com/georlav/bitstamp-cli/releases) page and grub a version for your OS

 If you have go installed run
 ```bash